carreraSilvio/Scrubber/README.md

 #### Option B
 1. Clone or download the project zip
-2. Inside your project Assets folder create a folder called RPGDatabase
-3. Copy the repo there
+2. Copy the repo there inside your project's Assets folder

 ## Usage
 1. Make a script that inherits from Scriptable Object